Drpaco/varia/README.md

 # varia
-all sort of useful stuff
+all sort of useful stuff (for me anyway...)